DemocracyStudio/HackathonCameroon2022/README.md

 - 1 pm: eighth workshop (Crowdfounding by Roland)
 - 2 pm: ninth workshop (Content writing by Bate)
 - 3 pm: tenth workshop (News of the Camerounian ecocystem by Bayle)
 - 7 pm: checkpoint with mentors #3.
-All teams take the call.
+All teams take the call, present their prototype, business model, strategy for growth.

 ###### Tuesday 29 of March
 - 9 am: checkpoint with mentors #4.
 All teams take the call,Youtube + GitHub training.
 Attendents should work on their submission and demo video from now.